caverac/event-framework/docs/building-the-framework-2.md

 These are analogies.
 In software we talk about events (records/messages) and state updates; an "actual occasion" maps best to a *bounded act of processing* that consumes prior facts and yields a new concrete result.

 - **A bounded context reacting to a stream**:
-Each handler invocation (occasion) prehends domain facts; the nexus is the context’s working pattern—its consistent language, invariants, and subscriptions that make those invocations cohere.
+Each handler invocation (occasion) prehends domain facts; the nexus is the context's working pattern—its consistent language, invariants, and subscriptions that make those invocations cohere.

 - **A distributed trace of one request**:
 Every span in services A→B→C is an occasion.
 The full trace—causal links, timings, retries—is a nexus (a structured region of related processing).